europaphp/skeleton/readme.md

 So How Do You Use it?
 ---------------------

-All documentation is located in the `docs` directory and organized in directories by category or component.
-To add to the documentation, simply fork, document and submit a pull request.

-For the API documentation see http://europaphp.org/documentation/api.
-To update the code documentation, simply fork, edit or add doc block comments and sumbit a pull request.
+To check out the documentation, just go into the `lib` directory.
+Each directory has a `readme` that corresponds to it.
+To update the documentation, just do as you'd normally do with code.

 License
 -------